-Adopting a dog from a rescue instead of buying from a breeder is a better option as it helps in reducing pet overpopulation and gives a second chance to a dog in need.
+Adopting a rescue Red Poodle instead of buying from a breeder is a better option as it helps reduce pet overpopulation and gives a second chance to a dog in need.
 Here are some tips to find a Red Poodle that needs a home:

 - Be open to color, fur type, age, and gender to increase your chances of finding a match.